sage-code/eve/manual/data-types.md

 ```

 **Operators**
-Ordinal is a set of Natural numbers.
-The Ordinal type is ordered, therefore is suitable for relation operators: { <, >, ≤, ≥ }.
+Ordinal is a ordered set of Natural numbers identified by a name.
+Ordinal is a discrete numeral type so it has support for  relation operators: { <, >, ≤, ≥ }.
 It can be incremented and decremented using += and -=.
-We can perform addition, subtraction, multiplication with ordinal values.
+We can perform addition, subtraction, multiplication.

 ```
+-- using type Day declared before
 given:
-  v := Friday ∈ Day;
+  Day: v := Friday;
 begin:
   v += 1;
   expect v ≡ Saturday;